-The Clinic also offers a free international correspondence course.
+The John Tracy Clinic also offers a free international correspondence course.
 Parents are mailed a series of lessons and follow the curriculum at home with their infants and preschoolers.
 Upon completing a report on the child's response to the lessons, the parent is provided with feedback from the world-class staff at the clinic.

 Alexander Graham Bell Organization

-For parents considering a spoken communication path, the Alexander Graham Bell organization offers free membership and educational materials.
+For parents considering a spoken communication path, the Alexander Graham Bell Organization offers free membership and educational materials.
 Volta Voices, a free print publication, is provided along with membership to the organization.
 Educational resources include explanations of technology and early intervention strategies.
 Advocacy for children in mainstream public schools and biannual conferences for parents of children with hearing loss help parents who have chosen to pursue a listening and spoken language educational approach.